ConsenSysMesh/live-libs/README.md

 It's important to note that live-libs does not store source code, but it does store a library's [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).
 In order to compile contracts that use live-libs, you'll need to provide the [library interface](https://github.com/ethereum/wiki/wiki/Solidity-Features#interface-contracts) to the compiler.

+__Note__: Only the latest version of the specified library is returned.
+We will support specific version lookups soon.

 From the command line:

     $ live-libs get LibName --env testrpc # or morden or live
+    Version:
+    3.5.8
     Address:
     0x3f4845...
     ABI: